 Request for a self-driving ride and upon availability, a nearby self-driving car will come around to give you a taste of the future.

-So far, Aptiv have provided over 70,000 public passengers self-driving rides within well-defined areas in Las Vegas.
+So far, Aptiv has provided over 100,000 public passengers self-driving rides within well-defined areas in Las Vegas.

 Obviously, the plan is to develop more competent systems and move their autonomous ride-hailing service across oceans.

-In 2019, Aptiv opened an autonomous mobility center in Shanghai (the Silicon Valley of China), as it move to gain stronger footing.
+In 2019, Aptiv opened an autonomous mobility center in Shanghai (the Silicon Valley of China), as it moves to gain a stronger footing.

 Aptiv is one of the best among the rest.